PatrBal/vim-textidote/README.md

 ## License

-Copyright (c) Patrick Ballard.
+Copyright © Patrick Ballard.
 Distributed under the same terms as Vim itself.
 See `:help license`.